Aahil13/The-JS-Guide/docs/Asynchronous-JS.md

      });
    ```

-2. **Timers and Delays:** You can use timers to execute functions after a specified delay.
+2. **Timers and delays:** You can use timers to execute functions after a specified delay.

    ```javascript
    console.log("Start");